marc0der/gradle-heroku/README.md

     $ gradle herokuDestroyApp

-More features will be added in time to come...
+More features will be added soon...